lynnfaraday/aresmush.com/tutorials/config/channels.md

     - Questions
     - Chat

+{% note %}
-{% include note.html content=" Make sure these channels don't have permissions that would restrict their use by unapproved/guest characters." %}
+ Make sure these channels don't have permissions that would restrict their use by unapproved/guest characters.
+{% endnote %}

 ## approved_channels